willf/dmap-python/README.md

-# dmap-python
-The DMAP conceptual parser in Python
+# The DMAP conceptual parser in Python

 Will Fitzgerald